anvilproject/anvil-portal/content/featured-workspaces/featured-workspaces.md

 These analyses utilize unrestricted public data along with reproducible workflows, allowing researchers to clone and execute the workspaces as a learning exercise or for adapting to their own research.

-The featured workspaces are hosted from within an ["AnVIL branded Terra instance](https://anvil.terra.bio/#).
+The featured workspaces are hosted from within an [AnVIL branded Terra instance](https://anvil.terra.bio/#).